RainingComputers/picograph.js/README.md

 + **intervalSize**: Amount of pixels to shift the graph on update.
 + **maxVal**: Approximate maximum value.
 Picograph can autoscale, this argument is only for initial value.
++ **minVal**: Approximate minimum value.
+Picograph can autoscale, this argument is only for initial value.
 + **vlines**: Show vertical lines.
 + **timestamps**: Show timestamps.
 + **scalesteps**: Number of scale lines to draw on the graph.
 + **vlinesFreq**: Vertical lines and timestamps will be drawn every `vlinesFreq*intervalSize`.
 Increase this if the vertical lines are too crowded.

 **Returns** : `Graph` object.